Mr Muhammad Hamza Tanvir graduated from COMSATS University. He has a keen interest in international relations and regional politics.

 On the other hand, both the US and Taliban know the significance of the aforementioned two countries in maintaining peace and stability in Afghanistan.
 A peaceful and stable Afghanistan is imperative not only for Russia and Pakistan but also for China because peace and stability are mandatory for China’s smooth upward trajectory as a new global superpower.

 Pakistan also seeks Russian support on the Kashmir issue against India, its archrival.
+Imran Khan’s firm stance on the Russia-Ukraine war is sure to win Pakistan some points.
 Russia and Pakistan are shaping a new era of economic and strategic cooperation but what impact this cooperation can cause on American hegemony and the plight of the people of Kashmir, is yet to be seen.

 However, the increase in the cooperation between the troika – Russia, China, and Pakistan – could emancipate the region from the shackles of the United States and other foreign powers and could promise the region a beckoning future.